jack-robs/cryptoDemos/caesar/README.md

 # Caesar Cipher Project

-- this is a demo of a caesar cipher, pretty simple cipher but using the simple enryption/decryption to work with OOD approaches, especially in pyhton, and see if I can figure out frequency analysis decryption (programmatically and from UX perspective)
+- this is a demo of a caesar cipher, pretty simple cipher but using the simple enryption/decryption to work with OOD approaches, especially in python, and see if I can figure out frequency analysis decryption (programmatically and from UX perspective)

+- Also, putting some focus in to building OO-focused testing suite, see test_CaesarCipher.p

-## Design Approach
+## Design Approach TODO sync this given some more building work
 - Class `CaesarCipher`
     - an instance of caesar cipher use
     - instantiation: